-- (6) The auditor should state in the Report on Compliance and Internal Control Over Compliance Applicable to Each Major Federal Awards Program that the audit was conducted in accordance with the special audit guidance provided by the Agency for Workforce Innovation. - (d) Α listing of all contracts or grants issued by the recipient/subrecipient for the fiscal year to be audited.
-This list should indicate the name of the contractor/grantee, the amount of the contract or grant and whether or not the contractor/grantee is a subrecipient that must procure an audit of its own, or is a vendor that does not have to obtain an audit.
+- (6) The auditor should state in the Report on Compliance and Internal Control Over Compliance Applicable to Each Major Federal Awards Program that the audit was conducted in accordance with the special audit guidance provided by the Department Economic Opportunity. - (d) listing all contracts or grants issued by recipient/subrecipient for the fiscal year to be audited.
+This list should indicate the name of the contractor/grantee, the amount of contract whether or not the or grant and contractor/grantee is a subrecipient that must procure an audit of its own, or is a vendor that does not have to obtain an audit.

-It. is essential that RWBs (and other AWI recipients/subrecipients) determine individually whether each of their contractors/grantees should be classified as a "subrecipient" or a "vendor".
+- essential that RWBs (and other DEO recipients/subrecipients) determine individually whether each of their contractors/grantees should be classified as a "subrecipient" or a "vendor".
 This distinction is explained in OMB Circular A-133, section .210.
 Audits are not normally "vendors".
-This determination should required of be documented.

-- (e) AWI recipients and subrecipients must monitor their service providers in addition to any audits that may be required.
+This determination should required documented. - (e) DEO recipients and subrecipients must monitor their service providers in addition to any audits that may be required.
 The Annual Audit Plan should describe how this monitoring is to be accomplished. - (f) Procedures for audit coverage in the event a service provider that should be audited goes out of business or unilaterally terminates the contract.
 These procedures should provide for a designated custodian of records, immediate notification by the service provider and an immediate audit, which could be a grantspecific audit. - 2.
-Implement the Audit Plan as submitted to AWI. - 3.
+Implement the Audit Plan as submitted to DEO. - 3.
 Once the audit is completed, each RWB should have its auditor appear before the Board, or an appropriate committee of the Board, to explain the opinions expressed by the auditor and to discuss the significance of any audit findings, including any findings contained in the Management Letter. - 4.
-Recipients and subrecipients must submit a copy of the audit report, with required corrective action plan, Management Letter and audit transmittal letter, to AWI within the earlier of 30 days after receipt of the audit report from the audit firm, or nine (9) months after the end of the entity's fiscal year.
+Recipients and subrecipients must submit a copy of the audit report, with required corrective action plan, Management Letter and audit transmittal letter, to DEO within the earlier of 30 days after receipt of the audit report from the audit firm, or nine (9) months after the end of the entity's fiscal year.
 The reporting package should be mailed to the following address:

-Mr. James F. Mathews, Inspector General Agency for Workforce Innovation MSC # 130, Caldwell Building 107 East Madison Street Tallahassee, FI.
-32399-4126 (The copy submitted to the Inspector General should be a hard copy.)
+Mr. Joseph K Maleszewski, Inspector General Department Economic Opportunity MSC # 130, Caldwell Building 107 East Madison Street Tallahassee, Fl.
+32399-4126

+(The copy submitted to the Inspector General should be a hard copy.)